-For many people travelling overseas, tipping can be somewhat confusing.
+For many people traveling overseas, tipping can be somewhat confusing.
 We have created a tipping guide that will alleviate the confusion every time you reach for your wallet.
-Tipping is commonplace in South Africa: People working in the service industry in South Africa often rely heavily upon tips to make ends meet.
+Tipping is commonplace in South Africa: People working in the service industry in South Africa often rely heavily on tips to make ends meet.
 Often these people earn either minimum wage, or no wages at all, making tips a big part of their monthly income.

 The below guide will show you who to tip and how much.

 Tipping is standard practice in South Africa to tip your waiter or waitress 10 to 20 % of the total bill.
 Most waiters and waitresses earn a minimum wage, but they do rely heavily on their tips to make a living.
-Some restaurants will automatically add a standard service charge of 10% to big groups, but check this with the manager.
+Some restaurants will automatically add a standard service charge of 10% too big groups, but check this with the manager.
 If a standard service charge is levied, it is up to the patron to decide whether or not to add to the tip depending on service.

 Rangers and trackers more often than not play a big role in making your safari special and memorable: The trackers help find animals such as the Big 5, and it becomes apparent how useful their tracking skills are during a safari.
 Rangers don’t just keep you safe, but also share valuable and entertaining information with you.
 Tipping is not compulsory, but if you feel that the ranger did a good job, then it is recommended that you tip R200 to R300 per family (or couple) per day.
 Tips for trackers are usually R100 to R200 per family (or couple) per day.